-Trying to figure out just what cambered bar curls are if they can help you with building those biceps up bigger than they have ever been aren’t ya?
+Trying to figure out just what cambered bar curls are and if they can help you with building those biceps up bigger than they have ever been, aren’t ya?

-And the good news is somehow you ended up here at the right place because cambered bar curls are literally my favorite bicep exercise and they are most definitely one of the best workouts that you can do to build big biceps and get rid of those skinny little arms.
+And the good news is somehow you ended up here at the right place because cambered bar curls are literally my favorite bicep exercise and they are most definitely one of the best workouts that you can do to build big biceps.

 What Are Cambered Bar Curls?

 This is going to seem a bit silly but cambered bar curls are just curls that you do on a cambered bar.. literally.
 There are, of course, other curl workouts like reverse curls, hammer curls, regular curls, some of which can be done using a cambered bar.

 Cambered bar curls are curls that are performed on a bar that allows you to have a little bit more comfortable grip that is not so strenuous on your wrist.
 On a cambered bar your wrist are facing inwards at a 45 degree angle.

 This grip allows you to lift quite a bit more weight without tearing up your wrist joints in the process.
 It also allows you to focus more on lifting the weight and getting a full contraction of the muscle.
 This is particularly crucial for those on single set training sessions.

 Cambered bar curls are my favorite exercise for building up big arms because I do not have to worry about having elbow pain, wrecking my wrist, or tearing up my cartilage (especially during one set to failure routine) like I do on the straight curl bar.